About Web 101

 This site is a primer on how to make great McGill.ca websites.
 It's an informal set of tips and best practices aimed at helping you attract visitors to your site, making your content easier to find and understand, improving your site with traffic data, and more.

 Web 101 is not, however, a technical guide to using McGill's Web Management System (Drupal) – that information is covered in the Knowledge Base maintained by IT Services.
-This site also isn't 100% comprehensive, though we'll be doing our best to add new content on a fairly regular basis.

 How to build your website: